sitevision/envision/packages/envision-docs/src/pages/utils/colors.md

 Status colors are UI colors that are used to signal a status, for example if a user is logged in or when new messages have arrived.

-Status colors has a main color and a a matching contrast color for text.
+Status colors have a main color and a matching contrast color for text.

 <div class="example-grid">
   <div class="example-grid__col example-grid__col--33">